-Captain Craig Valenzuela is a native Angeleno, growing up in Harbor Division.
-After graduating from Narbonne High School, Captain Valenzuela continued his higher education at the University of California, Los Angeles, where he earned a Bachelor of Arts Degree in Political Science in 1996.
-Captain Valenzuela later earned a Masters Degree in Public Administration from the University of Southern California Price School of Policy, Planning and Development.
+Commander Craig Valenzuela is a native Angeleno, growing up in Harbor Division.
+After graduating from Narbonne High School, Commander Valenzuela continued his higher education at the University of California, Los Angeles, where he earned a Bachelor of Arts Degree in Political Science in 1996.
+Commander Valenzuela later earned a Master’s Degree in Public Administration from the University of Southern California Price School of Policy, Planning and Development.

-In 2013, Captain Valenzuela promoted to Lieutenant I and was assigned to West Traffic and West Valley Divisions as a Watch Commander.
+In 2013, Commander Valenzuela promoted to Lieutenant I and was assigned to West Traffic and West Valley Divisions as a Watch Commander.
 In 2014, he was selected for a Lieutenant II assignment as a Watch Commander at Communications Division, and soon after was tapped to be the Assistant Commanding Officer.
-Captain Valenzuela was selected to return to Internal Affairs Group in 2015, and worked as the Department Advocate until his promotion to Captain in August of 2018.
-Captain Valenzuela was assigned to North Hollywood Patrol Division as the Commanding Officer.
-In March 2019, Captain Valenzuela was transferred to Metropolitan Division as the Assistant Commanding Officer.
+Commander Valenzuela was selected to return to Internal Affairs Group in 2015 where he worked as the Department Advocate until his promotion to Captain in August of 2018.
+Commander Valenzuela was assigned to North Hollywood Patrol Division as the Commanding Officer.
+In March 2019, Commander Valenzuela was transferred to Metropolitan Division as the Assistant Commanding Officer.
 In 2022, Commander Valenzuela promoted to the rank of Commander and became the Assistant Commanding Officer, Operations-Valley Bureau.

-Captain Valenzuela has graduated from the Sherman Block Supervisory Program, Command Development School, and the FBI National Academy, 266th Session.
+Commander Valenzuela has graduated from the Sherman Block Leadership Program, Command Development School, and the FBI National Academy, 266th Session.
 He has also attained Basic, Intermediate, Advanced, Supervisory, and Management certificates from the California Police Officer’s Standards and Training (POST).
-Captain Valenzuela is a member of a number of professional associations, including the Police Officers Association of Los Angeles County, FBI National Academy Associates, and the California Police Officer’s Association.
+Commander Valenzuela is a member of several professional associations, including the Police Officers Association of Los Angeles County and FBI National Academy Associates.